EricChoii/COVID-19_Self_Checker/README.md

 ![image](https://user-images.githubusercontent.com/39285147/151660239-422caad1-d9f9-400f-9833-9bc70511b049.png)

 ### Notes
 All these codes are made by Eric Choi.

 If you want to see the codes, contact me on Linkedin.

+Thank you for your time reading this instruction, and hope you enjoy this app!
+Wish you all the best.